Code Red (Blu-ray) Shameless (Blu-ray) Blue Underground / Anchor Bay (DVD)

 The closest thing to a reputable Italian cannibal film, Mountain of the Cannibal God sports a much higher pedigree than expected.
-Director Sergio Martino had already proven himself a master of the giallo formula, so he brought a certain amount of professionalism and a brisk pace to this pulpy adventure, which straddles the line somewhere between the mundane cynicism of Eaten Alive and the mind-shattering depravity of Cannibal Holocaust.
+Director Sergio Martino had already proven himself a master of the giallo formula, so he brought a certain amount of professionalism and a brisk pace to this pulpy adventure, which straddles the line somewhere between the kitschy opportunism of Eaten Alive and the mind-shattering depravity of Cannibal Holocaust.

-Wealthy explorer's wife and clotheshorse Susan Stevenson (Ursula Andress) decides to do something about her husband's mysterious disappearance in the jungles of New Guinea.
-Along with her petulant brother, Arthur (Keoma's Antonio Marsina), she decides to follow her spouse's expedition path into the green inferno with the aid of anthropological guide Dr. Edward Foster (Stacy Keach), who knows a lot more than he's telling.
+Wealthy explorer's wife and clotheshorse Susan Stevenson (Andress) decides to do something about her husband's mysterious disappearance in the jungles of New Guinea.
+Along with her petulant brother, Arthur (Keoma's Marsina), she decides to follow her spouse's expedition path into the green inferno with the aid of anthropological guide Dr. Edward Foster (Keach), who knows a lot more than he's telling.
 Along the way Susan nearly falls prey to a tarantula, whose death inspires their native companions to skin and eat an iguana in penance to the gods.
 Another native then falls prey to a clever body-piercing tree trap, but still they press on, determined to reach a mysterious, uncharted mountain populated by a tribe known as the Pooka.
 (Yes, the Pooka, as in James Stewart's companion in Harvey.)
 Along the way they also tackle treacherous rapids, ambush-happy boa constrictors, and torn Gucci safari clothing before reaching the mountain, where Susan is promptly tied up, stripped, painted, dressed up in a She-like costume, and trotted out as a sacrificial goddess.

 Released in the U.S. minus five minutes of gore footage as Slave of the Cannibal God, this film became a familiar title among Italian exploitation fans, usually more often discussed than seen.
 An uncut print first surfaced on video thanks to the Venezuelan market, but the full scope photography was impossible to appreciate until EC's European DVD in 2001.
 An American edition in 2002 from Anchor Bay, later reissued in 2007 via Blue Underground, topped that one with a richer and more film-like transfer, with surprisingly natural colors.
 The perfect widescreen framing adds immensely to the film's visual sweep as well.
 The effective, percussive score by Guido and Maurizio De Angelis sounds just fine in mono, and the discs also include the original (and very funny) theatrical trailer; the EC disc has a gallery of international poster and video arts, stills, and trailers for House on the Edge of the Park and A Blade in the Dark, while the Anchor Bay disc has a different still gallery and the trailer.
 The real ace in the hole for the American disc is the inclusion of some four-plus minutes of sexual depravity, including a simulated bit of native bestiality with a huge (and very bored looking) pig and a not-so-simulated depiction of a cannibal girl pleasuring herself.
 Martino discusses the film in a featurette, "Legacy of the Cannibal God" (13m), which puts his claims into serious question by juxtaposing his tale of the monkey's death by snake with slow mo analysis of matting trickery to cover up the poor animal being shoved to its death.
 It would be interesting to get more of Martino's side of the story, as the editing in this bit and elsewhere makes him look a bit more foolish than most directors would probably like.
 In any case, one can only wonder what Keach and Andress might have to say about this project now...

 In 2018, Shameless Screen Entertainment brought the film to the U.K. (following a very heavily cut earlier DVD from Vipco) with the expected BBFC issues regarding the animal violence, which in this case is less extensive than usual and does less damage than, say, Cannibal Ferox or Cannibal Holocaust.
 It also marks the first U.K. availability of that extended cut with the pig poking and native diddling added in.
 Martino provides a brief video intro (34s) putting the film in context with the Italian industry at the time, while the feature itself now runs 100m29s; not surprisingly, the really upsetting monkey scene has been the main casualty but not all of the animal material is gone (a nasty bit of snake eating still made the cut,surprisingly).
 Image quality of new transfer (which is slightly windowboxed) leaps way beyond the 16-year-old SD transfer seen on DVD, not surprisingly, with far more detail, additional image info on the sides, and a more muted, green and brown color scheme.
 Interestingly, the text card at the beginning is a different, more natural font than the more digital appearance on the older DVD.
 The English DTS-HD MA 2.0 mono track sounds solid as well.
 As for extras, a new video segment with Martino (2m39s) reiterates the monkey/snake story from a more sympathetic and coherent perspective, while a "Cannibal Nightmare" featurette (46m12s) produced for the film's 2005 Italian DVD release from NoShame features interviews with Martino and producer Luciano Martino as well as some candid conversations with cinematographer Giancarlo Ferrando and M. Antonello Geleng about some aborted ideas for the film and the cast's reactions to the more extreme moments.
 The English trailer is also included along with newly created trailers for Cannibal Ferox and Cannibal Holocaust, and the first pressing comes in a limited, numbered O-card edition along with-- believe it or not-- a snakes and ladders-inspired board game folded up inside the case.
 You might have some explaining to do if any kids get a hold of it!